 The perfectionist.
 An underdog.
 The loud one.
 An unassuming threat.

-Like Molly Ringwald, Judd Nelson, and the rest of the rag-tag group that joined together, these four teams will gather on Saturday.
+Like Molly Ringwald, Judd Nelson, and the rest of the rag-tag group who joined together, these four teams will gather on Saturday.
 Unlike the characters in the film, however, these four teams won't be joining forces.
-Instead, only one will remain cutting down the nets on Monday April 5.
+Instead, only one will remain to cut down the nets on Monday April 5.

 The Gonzaga Bulldogs are the perfectionist of the group, looking to become the first team since the 1975-76 Indiana Hoosiers to win a national championship with a perfect record intact.
 The record is not simply a reflection of an easy schedule.
 This team is fluid and efficient on offense and in the tourney, has shown a propensity to get things done on defense as well.

 The Baylor Bears had been running neck-and-neck with Gonzaga most of the season, piling up wins and getting rowdy along the way.
 A brief pause due to COVID-19 disrupted the rhythm, with a loss to Kansas ruining their perfect season.
-Baylor would lose to Oklahoma State in the Big 12 conference tournament but has found their way once again the last four games.
+Baylor lost to Oklahoma State in the Big 12 conference tournament but found their way once again the last four games.

 One of the best things about these four teams is that three of them will have a chance to win their first men's basketball championship.
 The fourth, UCLA, has 11 previous titles under their belts with an eye on picking up number 12.